kosmic78/Warehouse-gestion/README.md

 My application has also a login / register system implemented.
 # Login page
 ![Login](https://postimg.cc/5jqq2cx0)
+Link to the image (somehow this is not displayed on github): https://postimg.cc/5jqq2cx0
 # Register page
 ![Register](https://imgur.com/a/ji0g4md.png)
+Link to the image (somehow this is not displayed on github): https://imgur.com/a/ji0g4md.png
 # Viewing all the products
 ![View](https://i.imgur.com/KkSmDuE.png)
 # Viewing only the snacks